World Conference on Lung Cancer New Treatment Findings

 Neoadjuvant Osimertinib and NSCLC

-Recent findings from a phase 2 trial involving the use of neoadjuvant osimertinib (Tagrisso) yielded promising results.
+Recent findings from an AstraZeneca phase 2 trial involving the use of neoadjuvant osimertinib (Tagrisso) yielded promising results.
 Researchers presented the findings during the World Conference on Lung Cancer and claimed that neoadjuvant osimertinib may “lead to a better mechanistic understanding of what drives incomplete response and residual disease,” said principal investigator, Collin M. Blakely, MD, Ph.D.

 Participants received osimertinib for at least one 28-day cycle prior to resective surgery or until disease progression.
 Researchers indicated a primary outcome of at least a 10% response.